 Information for members, and our extended church family and friends and the community on what we are striving to do as a church to help in this time of crisis.

-Effective 2 August Dahlgren UMC is Reopening for In Person Worship
+Effective 2 August Dahlgren UMC is open for In- Person Worship.

-Our understanding of the disease and the course of the pandemic is still limited.
-We can expect guidance and direction from both the State and the Conference to evolve to minimize the risk to individuals and the larger community DUMC serves.
-(The plan approved by the District Superintendent does not reflect substantive changes announced by Bishop Lewis on 9 July, 2020.)
+The church team continues to monitor guidance and direction from both the State and the Conference to evolve our practices and procedures to minimize the risk to individuals and the larger community DUMC serves.

 The actual risks vary dramatically depending on the individual and local conditions.
 We can expect guidance will evolve as more is learned about why individuals and localities with the same apparent characteristics experience such disparate impact from the pandemic.